wardle/rsterminology/README.md

 The SNOMED-CT international releases are now made in RF2 file format.
 At the time of writing RF1 file format files are still available and the DM&D are only available in RF1 format.
 Future versions might need to add support for RF2 file format and RefSets.
 The legacy application supported RF1 (Release format 1) as it was written in 2009 but RF2 support will almost certainly be required in the future.

 ## Getting started

+Soon, I will make a runnable jar file available so that you can experiment without having to compile the source code.

 ### Download the source-code from github.